Skip to content

 1. Kenya AA

-Coffee first appeared in Kenya by the British, who brought the fruit from neighboring Ethiopia, as well as from the island of Bourbon.
-In Kenya, we find excellent varieties of coffee, SL28, and SL34 - which are coffees world-famous for their wonderful complexity and unparalleled acidity in the cup.
+Coffee first appeared in Kenya.
+The British brought the fruit from neighboring Ethiopia, as well as from the island of Bourbon.
+In Kenya, we find excellent varieties of coffee - SL28 and SL34 - which are coffees world-famous for their wonderful complexity and unparalleled acidity.

-Kenya is now established as a leader in the production of high-quality coffee and is widely recognized for its fruity and intricate profiles.
-The coffee beans "A" symbolize the grains that exceed in size the average while the "AA" is the highest quality measurement available in this area.
+Kenya is now established as a leader in the production of high-quality coffee, and is widely recognized for its fruity, intricate profiles.
+Coffee beans "A" symbolize the grains that exceed the average size, while "AA" is the highest quality measurement available in this area.

-The taste characteristics of Kenya AA are an intense flavor, the aroma of stone fruits and grapefruits, sweet lemon acidity, rich silky body, and the clean, sweet aftertaste of caramel and chocolate!
+The taste characteristics of Kenya AA are intense flavor, aroma of stone fruits and grapefruits, sweet lemon acidity, rich silky body, and a clean, sweet aftertaste of caramel and chocolate!

 Back to top